ananyanandi31/Boeing_X_BluePrint/docs/azure-course/index.md

 **1. Introduction to DevSecOps:**

 - Principles of secure software development.
-- Shifting security "left" in the software lifecycle.
+- Why the need for DevSecOps in software lifecycle.

 **2. Security Tools Integration:**